 Instead of going to a restaurant, we decided to do a barbecue immediately after the rehearsal on-site at my aunt and uncle’s house.
 We bought all of the food from Costco.
 Since everyone had come in from out of town, they were all on-site helping us all day, so a few people put together the kabobs and other food we would eat for dinner.

 We didn’t skimp on catering for the reception, and thus, it was our largest expense.
 We hired independent caterers that served a really lovely buffet.
-The cost of food was about $50/person but since our guest list was on the smaller side, we kept the costs between $3,000-4,000.
+The cost of food was about $50 per person but since our guest list was on the smaller side, we kept the costs between $3,000-4,000.

 Neither of us loves cake, but we really enjoy cheesecake.
 Instead of ordering an expensive wedding cake, we served cheesecake from Costco.
 If you’ve never eaten Costco cheesecake, do yourself a favor and buy one the next time you go.

-The caterers put all of the cheesecakes on beautiful platters and even made a special berry sauce that people could drizzle over their slice.
-It was beautiful, cheap, and no one had any idea we were serving Costco cheesecake.
+The caterers put all of the cheesecakes on beautiful platters and even made a special berry sauce that people could drizzle over their slices.
+It was beautiful and cheap, and no one had any idea we were serving Costco cheesecake.

 Sometimes it seems like a wedding is more exciting because everyone is a little tipsy.
 However, we decided not to have alcohol at our wedding.

 While cost savings was a small part of it, the more important reason was that a number of people who attended were alcoholics.
-It was important to me that family members who were recovering would be able to come and enjoy the day, and I didn’t want anything to go awry.
+It was important to me that family members who were recovering would be able to come and enjoy the day.
+I also didn’t want anything to go awry.

 Given that we didn’t have a huge focus on dancing at our wedding, this actually worked out just fine.
 Since all of our closest friends had come in from out of town, we had been able to celebrate with them the entire week leading up to our wedding.